jccrosby/smart-ai-adoption/slides.md

 - Defined success metrics.

 <!--
-- Number 1 - Learn: Understand AI capabilities and limitations
+- Step Number 1 - Learn: You'll need to understand AI capabilities and limitations relative to your goals.
-- This is the foundation for the rest of the LEAP process.

-Activities:

- 1. Research AI tools and advancements
+Which means you're going to need to:

- 2. Identify pain points in your process
+ 1. Identify pain points in your process, problems you need to solve, etc.
+ 2. Looking for AI tools and advancements that could be used to solve those problems.
  3. Assess team skills
- 4. Evaluate data availability and quality
+ 4. Evaluate the data you have and data you think you need
  5. Consider ethical and security implications
- 6. Define SMART goals for experiments
+ 6. And finally you need ot define goals for experiments

-Output:
+    1. Specific
+    2. Measurable
+    3. Achievable
+    4. Relevant
+    5. Time-bound

+Once you done all that you should have:

 1. Prioritized use cases
-2. Readiness assessment
+2. Assessment of your readiness
-3. Defined success metrics
+3. And defined success metrics

-- The goal is to identify specific areas where AI can add value.
+- The goal is to identify those specific areas where AI can add value.
-- This is where you're
+- This step is where you're
-  - Identifying the right use cases
-  - Understanding the landscape
+  - Understanding the your specific landscape
-  - Creating your plan.
+  - and creating your plan
 -->

 ---